Public Relations (Arrested Development)

 "Public Relations" is the eleventh episode of the first season of the American television satirical sitcom Arrested Development.
 It was written by Courtney Lilly and directed by Lee Shallat Chemel.
 It originally aired on Fox on January 25, 2004.

 The series, narrated by Ron Howard, follows the Bluths, a formerly wealthy, dysfunctional family, who made their money from property development.
 The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., as well as Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
-In the episode, after a series of negative publicity, Michael hires a female publicist for the family, but she turns against them when he decides they shouldn't date in the interest of George Michael.
+In the episode, Michael hires a publicist for the family, but she turns against them when he decides they should not date in the interest of George Michael.

 Plot

-Michael (Jason Bateman) takes George Michael (Michael Cera) for an interview at the prestigious Milford School, an institution famous for its credo that children should be neither seen nor heard.
-The dean is unwilling to associate the school with the tarnished Bluth name, producing a recent newspaper headlining Lucille's (Jessica Walter) brawl with Lindsay (Portia de Rossi) at a restaurant.
-Fearing the family's bad press could affect George Michael's future, Michael decides to hire Jessie (Jill Ritchie), a publicist whom he met at the gym, to improve the family's image.
-Jessie tells the Bluths that Michael, as the most likeable one, will become the face of the Bluth family, Gob (Will Arnett) will start doing charity work, Lindsay will get a job promoting a fancy vodka, Tobias (David Cross) will get his medical license back, and Buster (Tony Hale) will stay out of the public eye.
+Michael takes George Michael for an interview at the prestigious Milford School.
+Its credo is that children should be neither seen nor heard.
+The dean is unwilling to associate the school with the tarnished Bluth name, producing a recent newspaper headlining Lucille's brawl with Lindsay at a restaurant.
+Fearing the family's bad press could affect George Michael's future, Michael hires Jessie, a publicist whom he met at the gym, to improve the family's image.
+Jessie tells the Bluths that Michael, as the most likeable one, will become the face of the Bluth family, Gob will start doing charity work, Lindsay will get a job promoting a fancy vodka, Tobias will get his medical license back, and Buster will stay out of the public eye.

 Tobias, on his way to a medical-license review in Boston, meets actor Carl Weathers on the ride-share van to the airport.
-Instead of going to Boston, Tobias petitions Carl to teach him acting for $1,100 (the amount Michael gave Tobias for his plane ticket), and Carl accepts.
-Meanwhile, Gob conducts his first charity magic show at a retirement home, and Michael takes Jessie out for dinner, where she indicates her romantic intentions.
-George Michael, who hopes the public relations plan will fail because he doesn't want to attend a different school from Maeby (Alia Shawkat), indicates that he doesn't like Jessie.
+Instead of going to Boston, Tobias petitions Carl to teach him acting for $1,100 (the amount Michael gave Tobias for his plane ticket).
+Carl accepts.
+Meanwhile, Michael takes Jessie out for dinner, where she indicates her romantic intentions.
+George Michael, who hopes the public relations plan will fail because he does not want to attend a different school from Maeby, indicates that he dislikes Jessie.
 Concerned by George Michael's doubts, Michael suggests to Jessie that they take a step back, and she quits as the Bluth's publicist.
 Michael gets a call from Gob saying he needs Jessie to spin a story for him.
-During his charity magic show, Gob had made Earl Milford, founder of the Milford School, disappear into the Aztec Tomb permanently.
+During his charity magic show at a retirement home, Gob made Earl Milford, founder of the Milford School, disappear into the Aztec Tomb permanently.